siom79/japicmp/README.md

 </dependencies>
 ```

-Dependecies declared in the enclosing pom.xml and its parents are added automatically.
+Dependencies declared in the enclosing pom.xml and its parents are added automatically.
 The dependencies declared explicitly for this plugin
 are appended to the classpath before the ones from the enclosing pom.xml.

 The maven plugin produces the two files japicmp.diff and japicmp.xml within the directory ${project.build.directory}/japicmp